This page includes answers to some of HERC’s most common consulting service questions.

 - You want data that is already cleaned and summarized

 - The precise costs of specific services are not important

 Consider the specific needs and goals of your project.
 If possible, use both cost data sources; one as the primary data source and one as a sensitivity analysis.

-More information is available in the Cost-Effectiveness Analysis Course VA Costs: HERC versus MCA.
+More information is available in the seminar VA Costs: HERC versus MCA.

 Although they share the same name, Relative Value Units (RVUs) created for the Centers for Medicare and Medicaid Services (CMS) are not the same RVUs used in the VA Managerial Cost Accounting (MCA) system.

 MCA is an activity-based costing system.
 Activity-based costing combines activity reports, financial data, workload, and intermediate products used in encounters and hospitals stays (Azoulay 2007).
 These cost estimates are regarded as a more accurate measure of resource use than cost-adjusted charges (Ross 2004; Udpa 2006).
 RVUs are essential part of MCA and other activity-based costing systems.

 MCA RVUs are used to find the cost of intermediate products, specific health care services such as a cholesterol test, a chest x-ray, or a 20-minute clinic visit.
 MCA tracks the cost of each department and the intermediate products it produces.
 Each intermediate product has an RVU.
 The total cost of the department is divided by number of RVUs it produces, giving the cost per RVU, so that the cost of each intermediate product can be found.
 The cost of a hospital stay or outpatient visits is found by adding together the cost of all the intermediate products used in that stay (or visit).